sara-sabr/ITStrategy/_pages/en/transition-to-partner.md

 permalink: /transition-to-partner.html
 ---

-## A Strategy to transition IITB to an ESDC partner

 This document articulates a strategy and roadmap for moving IITB into a partner role for ESDC's service delivery capability.

 The primary strategic goal of this transformation is to enable more rapid delivery of business-focused services at ESDC.